 Immigrant and Refugee Resources

 Chicago is proud to be a welcoming city, and the 40th Ward is proud to be a welcoming ward.
 Our office is and will remain a safe haven for those who are undocumented, and we will continue to work together to ensure that our city treats immigrant Chicagoans as exactly what they are: our neighbors.
+To find out more about how to protect immigrant rights during this time, visit our Immigrant Rights page.

 Did you know?
 Ald.
 Vasquez is the Chairperson of the City of Chicago Committee for Immigrant and Refugee Rights (CIRR).
 Find upcoming events for immigrants, refugees, and new arrivals on our Community Engagement page (coming soon!).
 Subscribe to the CIRR newsletter for updates.

-• Carry valid identification at all times (as well as all valid immigration papers and work permits if you have them), and memorize your A number.
+The Illinois Attorney General also recommends that people carry valid identification at all times (as well as all valid immigration papers and work permits if you have them), and memorize your A number.

 Know Your Rights workshops

 The Committee for Immigrant and Refugee Rights (CIRR) hosts regular Know Your Rights workshops around the City.
 In partnership with the UIC Law, Public Defender’s Office, Indo American Center, and other community organizations, these workshops inform immigrants about their basic civil rights and provide information about the U.S. immigration system, asylum eligibility and other immigration relief, and U.S. criminal law.
-Some of those sessions have included:

 Only licensed lawyers and Department of Justice (DOJ) / Board of Immigration Appeals accredited representatives (‘accredited reps’) working for DOJ recognized non-profits are allowed to practice immigration law.
+For help finding legal representation, call or visit the Illinois Immigration Info website.

 • Call the American Immigration Lawyers Association (AILA) at 1-800-954-0254 for a referral or see the AILA website.